raspberrypi/documentation/configuration/wireless/access-point-routed.md

 sudo rfkill unblock 0
 ```

 This setting will be automatically restored at boot time.
-We will define appropriate country code in the access point software configuration, next.
+We will define an appropriate country code in the access point software configuration, next.

 <a name="ap-config"></a>
 ## Configure the access point software